Logo Platform

 Ah like the Tau’s space travel abilities, Chaos’s role in the war in heaven, Necron tombs suddenly always having been on planets, and should we talk about the Horus Heresy?
 Come on, compared to other big changes GW has made over the years, barely distinguishable female Custodes are an extremely minor change.
 However, the fact that they made any change involving representation triggered certain fans who would let anything else go.
 Let’s not pretend this is anything else.

-Updated 11 days ago.
+Updated 3 months ago.

 0Send private message